 - 2.4.1.
 Students MUST be prepared for careers in aviation and aerospace through the curriculum.
 The aviation program MUST assure that student learning in the classroom is well integrated with learning in any associated laboratory aviation courses.
 The curriculum MUST include: - a.
 College level mathematics and basic sciences appropriate to the program. - b.
 General education that complements the technical contents of the curriculum and are consistent with the program and institution objectives. - c.
 Components that satisfy AABI program-specific criteria. - 2.4.2 The aviation program's faculty MUST establish and assess curriculum goals to ensure continuous improvement of the quality and performance of its curriculum consistent with the mission and educational goals of the program and institution.
 In addition, the faculty MUST ensure that the aviation curriculum specifies outcomes as identified in Criterion 2.3.
-The assessment of curriculum goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+The assessment of curriculum goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.